maartensap/riveter-nlp/README.md

 - Before ACL demo deadline:
    - ✅ adding agency
    - ✅ adding other connotation frames (possibly)
+   - 🔲 normalize scores? or show how in demo
    - 🔲 add new method for loading custom lexicons
    - 🔲 add methods to get e.g. all the docs in which a persona was referenced, all the docs in which a verb was used
    - 🔲 return the list of matched verbs (also easier if driven by test cases)?